-Classes included in IUOCC are “replicated,” meaning they will be copied into the Schedule of Classes of the participating campuses where they are approved course catalog offerings.
-By default, IUOCC classes copy among the regional campuses (East, Kokomo, Northwest, South Bend, and Southeast).
+Classes included in IUOCC are “replicated” or copied into the Schedule of Classes of the participating campuses where they are approved course catalog offerings.
+By default, IUOCC classes copy among the regional campuses only (East, Kokomo, Northwest, South Bend, and Southeast).
 When a collaborative degree involves the Bloomington and/or IUPUI campuses, specific courses supporting that degree are copied there as well.
-Bloomington and IUPUI also are able to replicate courses to all other campuses in support of specific collaborative degrees.
+Bloomington and IUPUI also can replicate courses to all other campuses in support of specific collaborative degrees.

 The campus that an IUOCC class originates from is referred to as the “Campus of Instruction.”
 Students at a different “Campus of Enrollment” can view and register for a replicated IUOCC class in their Schedule of Classes just as they would any other class.
 The class notes will tell a student if the class has originated from a campus other than their home Campus of Enrollment.

-No. To be included in IUOCC, a class must meet certain criteria, some of which are academic in nature, while others are a result of technical or business practice challenges we face when offering classes across campus boundaries.
+No. To be included on the General ECL, a class must meet certain criteria, some of which are academic in nature, while others are a result of technical or business practice challenges faced when offering classes across campus boundaries.

 Currently, to be eligible,